oslabs-beta/Squeezed/README.md

  return "hello" + name;
 }

-// then we createa another function that takes two paramenters, a string 'name' and a function 'cb' function logger(name, cb) {
+// then we create another function that takes two parameters, a string 'name' and a function 'cb' function logger(name, cb) {
   // we execute that callback function and give it the name parameter
   // we set the variable 'output'  equal to whatever it returns